 So all of you living in the United States are undoubtedly being bombarded by Halloween candy.
-There are giant, larger than life displays at every store you walk into, and most likely, it’s sitting in giant bowls in your house as you get ready to pass it out to little ghouls and goblins and witches and Batmans and Wonderwomans, Trumps and Melanias… (and maybe some Stormies, who knows!)
+There are giant, larger than life displays at every store you walk into, and most likely, it’s sitting in giant bowls in your house as you get ready to pass it out to little ghouls and goblins and witches and Batmans and Wonderwomans, Donald Trumps, Joe Bidens and even a bunch of Elon Musks and Zucks walking around…

 And, if you have kids, you will have bags and bags of candy in your house for months.
 If you don’t, the candy will be at your office in bowls as people bring in all their leftovers.
 How Not to Binge on Halloween Candy.